WolfieeifloW/pd2filter/README.md

 # Wolfie's Project Diablo 2 Loot Filters

+**My filters will be ready for Season 2.
+I will push updates the day before the launch!**

 To see images of my filters in action please visit the [Reddit thread](https://www.reddit.com/r/ProjectDiablo2/comments/kokwu0/wolfieeiflows_pd2_filters/).

 I have created a Discord so that you can be notified when I update my filter.
 Take a look [HERE](https://github.com/WolfieeifloW/pd2filter#discord) for more info!